Participants will learn about our ancestors connection to bone tool making and the wide range of crafts that can be created from bone.

 £60 per person.
 Pre-booking essential.

-This is a full day workshop starting at 9.30 a.m. at our woodlands in north Essex concluding at approximately 3.30 p.m.
+This is a full day workshop starting at 9.30 a.m. at our site in Sawbridgeworth on the Herts/Essex border, concluding at approximately 3.30 p.m.

 Hot drinks and snacks will be provided.
 Please bring a packed lunch.